jakemcc/jakemccrary.com/source/_posts/2014-06-21-comparing-clojure-testing-library-outputs.markdown

 This inspired me to spend some time [exploring](https://github.com/jakemcc/clojure-test-bed) different Clojure testing libraries.
-The rest of this post comapares test output from clojure.test (with and without humane-test-output), expectations, Midje, and Speclj.
+The rest of this post compares test output from clojure.test (with and without humane-test-output), expectations, Midje, and Speclj.
 I'm most familiar with clojure.test and expectations so please leave a comment and open a pull request if the clojure-test-bed project can be improved.

+##### Caveats #####

+I ran all of these examples using Leiningen.
+I'm not going to color the example output like the libraries color it for this post.
+I find the color added to the output of expectations and Midje to be useful.
+Speclj also adds color but I found it negatively affected reading the output.
+I use a dark colored terminal and Speclj colors the line in the output that tells where the failure occurs black.
+This made it hard to read.
+None of the clojure.test output is colored.

 I'm not going go show what the tests look like for each testing library past the first comparison.
 How a test in expressed is